 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

-- February 1, 2021: Application deadline.
+- February 1, 2022: Application deadline.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
-After being accepted, the $500 confirmation deposit is nonrefundable unless the program is cancelled.
 Students will be accepted for this program on a rolling basis.

 - February 13, 2022: If you are accepted for the program and withdraw after this date you are financially responsible for the full cost of the program regardless of participation.

 - NOTE: This deadline is 90 days prior to the start of the program.
 As detailed in the Eligibility and Cancellation Policies document students must review and electronically sign as part of the application for this program, students may individually and independently purchase Cancel for Any Reason (CFAR) insurance when planning for this study abroad program.
 Study Abroad will not advise on CFAR policies, nor endorse a particular company/policy.
 The WSU Study Abroad Cancellation Policies will be enforced uniformly regardless of a student’s purchase of CFAR insurance.